hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 - Additive changes (adding optional fields) can stay on the same `version`, but should be documented here.
 - Compatibility logic should live in the report renderer (`src/components/report/ReportSummary.tsx`), and we should keep support for all historical versions unless we also provide a migration that rewrites older MDX.
 - The report generator should only emit the latest schema version; historical MDX is not rewritten in-place.

+To keep UI components simple, prefer putting version normalization/upconversion into a small helper that the renderer calls (instead of scattering version checks through the view code).

 All invariants in this section apply to `version = "v1-summary-widgets"`.
 Future versions may refine these rules but must maintain compatibility for historical reports.